 So, if you use credit card wisely, it can be very useful for your savings account.
 Just use credit card issuer’s money to meet your expenses and make your money to grow every month.

 Another big advantage you get is a good credit score.
-However,following the above rules for wise use of credit cards for excellent credit score is must.
+However,following the above rules for wise use of all credit cards for excellent credit score is must.

 Having a good credit score makes you eligible to get loans from the financial institutions.
 Lending companies always look at your credit score before issuing loans.